Nam Jim Jaew Recipe (Thai Chili Sauce)

 Ingredient notes & substitutes

-✱ You can find everything you need at Asian grocery stores or markets.
-Head to the recipe card at the bottom of this post for the exact measurements.
+You can find everything at Asian grocery stores or markets.
+See the recipe card for the exact measurements.

-- Fish sauce – Adds a salty, umami taste.
+- Fish sauce: Adds a salty, umami taste.
 I always use Megachef because it’s less salty than others and tastes super authentic.

-- White sugar – Just enough to balance salt and acidity.
+- White sugar: Just enough to balance salt and acidity.
 Avoid brown sugar; it changes the taste.

-- Toasted rice powder – This gives jaew its signature smoky depth and slightly thick texture.
+- Toasted rice powder: This gives jaew its signature smoky depth and slightly thick texture.
 You can make it at home using my toasted rice powder recipe or buy it ready-made.

-- Cilantro or green onions (optional) – For garnish only.
+- Cilantro or green onions (optional): For garnish only.

 How to make nam jim jaew